Students choose sociology as a major for a variety of reasons. Some of the main reasons for choosing a sociology major are:

 - To understand the relationship between individuals and society and to better understand how one‘s own life is influenced by social forces.

 Students interested in majoring in Sociology should visit the Sociology Undergraduate Office located at 3119 Social Sciences & Media Studies.
 Advising on the major is offered from 9:00 to 12:00 and 1:00 to 4:00, Monday-Friday.
 No appointment is necessary.
 However, prospective or incoming students who reside out of town should make an appointment at least one week in advance particularly during busy periods.
-Students can meet with Kim Summerfield, the staff advisor or with student peer advisors for help in choosing sociology as a major.
+Students can meet with Kim Summerfield or Vera Reyes, the staff advisors for help in choosing sociology as a major.
+Students may also email email@example.com with questions.

 More information on declaring the pre-major, the major, and double majoring can be found on the Frequently Asked Questions Page.